 - Contact resources people early (e.g. student activities office, scheduling desk, catering).

 - Identify possible dates, times, and places.

-- Check for scheduling conflicts using the Whitman College Campus Calendar and the Student Events Calendar.
+- Check for scheduling conflicts using the Whitman College Campus Calendar.

 - Choose a specific time, date, and place; reserve your space and equipment immediately.

 - Talk to the Director or Assistant Director of Student Activities if you will need to contract a performer or if your event will require a contract of any kind (you should NOT sign contracts as a student programmer).